 Chapter 11.
-Configuring the terminal server after device replacement
+Configuring a terminal server after device replacement

-If you can successfully ping the In-Reach LX-4000 (32-port, 48-port) terminal server, no further action is needed.
+If you can successfully ping the iTouch IR-8000 series (20-port and 40-port), the In-Reach LX-4000 (32-port, 48-port) terminal server, no further action is needed.
 The terminal server has been properly configured.

-Note: Do not try to define ports 21 through 40 on a terminal server with only 20 ports.
+Note: Do not define ports 21 through 40 on a terminal server with only 20 ports.